-For the UCSB Office of Financial Aid FAQs click here.
+For the UCSB Office of Financial Aid FAQs click here(link is external).

 Domestic and Permanent Resident Students:

 Support from the UCSB Financial Aid Office is available in the form of federal Work-Study, federal subsidized and unsubsidized Direct Loans.
 These types of aid are awarded by the UCSB Financial Aid Office on the basis of a student's financial need.

 Graduate students who demonstrate financial need may qualify for a subsidized Direct Loan that has an annual limit of $8,500.
 Graduate students who do not demonstrate financial need may qualify for an unsubsidized Direct Loan that has an annual limit of $10,000.
 The actual amount will be determined by financial need, based on the need-analysis compiled by the Financial Aid Office.